-Once you complete all the steps enlisted above, you can proceed with pest removal process.
+Once you complete all the steps enlisted above, you can proceed with the pest removal process.
 The most effective way to get rid of mice is to do it fast.
 If you don't, there will be a lot more damage to your property and a lot more mice to get rid of.
 It's also best not to let them reproduce and after that kill them off, but to do it in the beginning when they are still in small numbers.
 Here are some ways to get rid of a mouse infestation.

-The trap is usually a cage with a bait inside that will attract the mouse.
+The trap is usually a cage with bait inside that will attract the mouse.
 And the moment the rodent gets inside - the door will close behind, trapping the mouse for good.
 It's really important to check those traps every couple of hours because it's not ideal to leave the animal there for a long time.

 Now that you have your mouse, it's time to let it go.